VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 # Known Issues

+## No error handling in web front ends

+You will see an unhandled error in your browser for some error conditions.
+For example, you will see an unhandled error if the database you are using is offline.

+## It is possible to access an unpublished conference

+If you create a conference, such as "myconf," publish it, and then subsequently unpublish it, you can access the unpublished conference at the URL it was available at when it was in the published state.

+In this scenario, the user should be redirected to an error page, but instead is able to register on the unpublished conference.

 ## Running the acceptance tests using the xUnit console

 If you want to run the acceptance tests in the **Conference.AcceptanceTests** solution, you must add the following to the console configuration file: